TathergangBrathering/Alphabetazation/draft/Breathless.md

   great cinema for us two

   F                    C
-  We're eternal today, with a thousand blissful feelings G                        Am
+  We're eternal in this moment, abundant blissful feelings G                        Am
   All I am, I share with you
   F                    C
   Inseparable and probably immortal.
   G                        Am
-  Come take my hand and walk with me
+  Go take my hand and come with me

   F                 C
   Breathlessly